gissehel/Bookmark-Commander/README.md

 Fork
 ----

+Orthodox Bookmark Manager is a fork of Bookmark Commander :

 Fork from : https://github.com/konijn/Bookmark-Commander
-Link in Chrome Web Store : https://chrome.google.com/webstore/detail/dblbfailhcgonbjofnmilkejmmoikojm?hl=en&gl=US
+Link in Chrome Web Store : https://chrome.google.com/webstore/detail/dblbfailhcgonbjofnmilkejmmoikojm

+It has been renamed in order to be published on the web store to conform to the store policy.

 License
 -------

 Copyright 2011-2012 Tom J Demuyt

 Copyright 2019 Gissehel

 Bookmark Commander by Tom J Demuyt is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.